callanalexander/pardalote/README.md

 number.
 Points not assigned to a cluster are labelled `-1`.
 The number of clusters is not specified in advance.

-None of these steps use species information.
-They group segments by acoustic similarity only.
-Assigning clusters to species is done by the user.
+This process essentially groups segments by acoustic similarity.
+Assigning clusters is then done by the user, and unwanted clusters can be removed.
+The ones you want to keep can be exported or labelled.
+See the pre-print below for a proposed process for threshold-free validation.

 ## Citation